chojs23/dev-tools-rs/README.md

 ## Features

-_These features are a work in progress_
+Some of these features are work in progress.

 - **Color Picker**
   Easily pick colors and copy their values.